-We have completed a first exploratory study into options for designing in democratic accountability and community involvement in Bristol’s City Leap programme.
-City Leap is Bristol’s major energy infrastructure programme.
+Our first exploratory study into options for designing in democratic accountability and community involvement in Bristol’s City Leap programme was funded by the Bristol Sustainable Energy Research Fund.

 Through a combination of interviews and desktop research, we identified the following channels of participation which could be used for Bristol’s City Leap: